-- 13. On May 9, 2023, according to the Warning Letter, Applied responded to the Form 483 and informed the FDA that "source data for 11 subjects, which was captured in [the electronic data capture system] could not be recovered in electronic format." - 14.
+- 13. On May 9, 2024, according to the Warning Letter, Applied responded to the Form 483 and informed the FDA that "source data for 11 subjects, which was captured directly into [the electronic data capture system] could not be recovered in electronic format." - 14.
 FDA regulations (21 C.F.R. § 312.58) require sponsors of clinical trials, such as Applied, to, upon request from the FDA, permit the FDA to have access to and copy and verify any records and reports relating to a clinical trial.
 The Study Data Deletion and the permanent loss of the source data for 11 subjects in the Pediatric Study violated these FDA regulations and were a significant negative regulatory event for the chances of the NDA's approval.
 In fact, the FDA stated in the Warning Letter that the Study Data Deletion affected the FDA's ability to trust the rest of the data supplied by Applied in the NDA.
 According to the Warning Letter, the FDA was concerned that electronic data collected for critical eCOAs was deleted and cannot be verified, which raises concerns about the validity and integrity of the data collected during the clinical investigation.
 Without access to the pertinent electronic data...including associated audit trails, FDA cannot verify the accuracy, consistency, and completeness of study data collected for critical eCOAs used to measure primary and secondary efficacy endpoints, and cannot evaluate the extent and impact of any reported data errors and discrepancies.

-- 15. Further, the combination of the lack of information about the Dosing Errors and the Dosing Errors Clinical Data in the NDA and the Study Data Deletion "raise[d] significant concerns [for the FDA] about the validity and reliability of data collected" for the NDA. - Deletion and the Form 483, and it was apparent that Applied had violated FDA regulations, Defendants repeatedly made positive representations about the NDA and Defendants' interactions with the FDA concerning the NDA, stating "things are going very well with the FDA," "we don't think that there are any sticking points" or "big issues," communications with the FDA were "very positive and sort of normal course," and "we're very confident in the [NDA approval] process" (May 14, 2024); "we do feel the [NDA] review is going well," "we see an approval in galactosemia in the near term," and there had been "additional derisking" concerning NDA approval (September 10, 2024); and "overall our message there is that things are going well.
-We're very encourage by the dialogue with the FDA," and that Applied was "in a good place to successfully launch" govorestat (November 12, 2023).
+- 15. Further, the combination of the lack of information about the Dosing Errors and the Dosing Errors Clinical Data in the NDA and the Study Data Deletion "raise[d] significant concerns [for the FDA] about the validity and reliability of data collected" for the NDA. - 16.
+After May 9, 2024, even though the Defendants were aware of the Form 483, the Study Data Deletion, and that source data for 11 subjects could not be recovered, and it was apparent that Applied had violated FDA regulations, Defendants repeatedly made positive representations about the NDA and Defendants' interactions with the FDA concerning the NDA, stating, for example, "things are going very well with the FDA," "we don't think that there are any sticking points" or "big issues," communications with the FDA were "very positive and sort of normal course," and "we're very confident in the [NDA approval] process" (Dr. Shendelman and

+Applied on May 14, 2024); "we do feel the [NDA] review is going well," "we see an approval in galactosemia in the near term," and there had been "additional derisking" concerning NDA approval (Dr. Shendelman and Applied on September 10, 2024); "overall, our message there is that things are going well.
+We're very encouraged by the dialogue with FDA..."
+(Dr. Shendelman and Applied on September 18, 2024); that Applied was "in a good place to successfully launch" govorestat (Dr. Shendelman and Applied on November 12, 2024).